-Sign-ins are secured with multi-factor authentication (MFA) and built-in security features of Microsoft 365 and Windows 10 protect against malware, malicious attacks, and data loss.
+Sign-ins are secured with multi-factor authentication (MFA) and built-in security features of Microsoft 365 and Windows 11 or 10 protect against malware, malicious attacks, and data loss.

 Your hybrid worker's devices can be managed from the cloud with security settings, allowed apps, and to require compliance with system health.